oozcitak/xmlbuilder2/docs/pages/builder-functions-with-callbacks.md

 * `format` - Output format.
 Either `'xml'`, `'json'` or `'yaml'`.
 * `wellFormed` - Ensures that the document adheres to the syntax rules specified by the XML specification.
 If this flag is set and the document is not well-formed errors will be thrown.
 Defaults to `false`.
-* `noDoubleEncoding` - Prevents existing html entities from being re-encoded when serialized.
-Defaults to `false`.
 * `prettyPrint` - Pretty-prints the XML tree.
 Defaults to `false`.
 * `indent` - Determines the indentation string for pretty printing.
 Defaults to two space characters.
 * `newline` - Determines the newline string for pretty printing.
 Defaults to `'\n'`.